The 500 Year Archive site is a searchable online research tool created by the FHYA research project.

-Once you receive the email, follow the link in the email and log in with the auto-generated password.
+Once users receive the email, they can follow the link in the email and log in with the auto-generated password.

-Once you are logged in, the log-in button changes into that user’s profile button - this will be indicated by the username.
-You can edit your profile and biography.
-To change your password, click ‘reset password’.
+Once one is logged in, the log-in button changes into that user’s profile button - this will be indicated by the username.
+Users can edit their profile and biography.
+To change a password, click ‘reset password’.

-Once you are logged in, you can make a Public Input contribution by typing in the box below each archival description, additional resource, repository page, and authority record.
+Once logged in, users can make a User Comments contribution by typing in the box below each archival description, additional resource, repository page, and authority record.

-In addition, you can add links and/or upload media files in the following formats:
+In addition, users can add links and/or upload media files in the following formats:

 - Text files should preferably be in a searchable PDF format,